mbknor/mbknor-jackson-jsonSchema/README.md

 * JSON Schema Draft v4
 * Supports polymorphism using **@JsonTypeInfo** and **oneOf**
 * Supports schema customization using @JsonSchemaDescription, @JsonSchemaFormat and @JsonSchemaTitle
-* Works well with Generated GUI's using [https://github.com/jdorn/json-editor](https://github.com/jdorn/json-editor)
+* Works well with Generated GUI's using [https://github.com/jdorn/json-editor](https://github.com/jdorn/json-editor) - NB: Must be configured to use this mode

 **Benefits**